Cocoa smuggling: Countermeasures

 The Ghanaian government has taken a number of countermeasures to prevent and stop cocoa smuggling in the country.
 COCOBOD's National Anti-Cocoa Smuggling Task Force is responsible for apprehending cocoa smugglers in Ghana.
 Individuals found guilty of cocoa smuggling face a minimum sentence of five years in prison and a maximum of ten.
 Licensed Buying Companies – organisations authorised by COCOBOD to purchase cocoa from farmers on its behalf – lose their licence if found complicit in cocoa smuggling.
 Amid a financial crisis in June 2024, the Ghanaian government increased its fixed price for cocoa by 58.26% to US$2,188 (GH₵33,120) per tonne.
 In September 2024, COCOBOD requested assistance from the Ministry of Defence in combatting cocoa smuggling.
 A new anti-cocoa smuggling initiative was subsequently announced, led by the Ghana Armed Forces.

 In 2018, the Ivorian government passed a law which imposed a maximum sentence of ten years in prison and a fine of 50 million West African francs on those found guilty of agricultural smuggling.
-2023, the Ivorian government closed all cocoa warehouses and collection centers within 10 km of the country's western and eastern borders, in an attempt to curb cocoa smuggling.
+2023, the Ivorian government closed all cocoa warehouses and collection centres within 10 km of the country's western and eastern borders, in an attempt to curb cocoa smuggling.
 It also announced reforms to a 200-strong Ivorian gendarmerie dedicated to fighting against agricultural smuggling.
 In 2024, the Ivorian government began distributing electronic identification cards for cocoa producers in anticipation of a future tracking system for the country's cocoa supply chain.
 It claims to have distributed 730,000 such cards as of 23 April 2024, and the system is set to be operational by 1 October 2024.